Between the Scottish Government and the United Kingdom government on the Scottish Government's fiscal framework

 14. The indexation mechanisms set out below will be operated separately for each tax and welfare power and applied annually.

-19. During the transitional period up to and including 2021-22, however, there will be an annual reconciliation process to achieve the Indexed Per Capita outcome.
+15. The indexation mechanism for tax and welfare will be the Indexed Per Capita (IPC), thereby delivering the same outcome as the 2016 agreement.
 This will ensure that the Scottish Government's overall level of funding will be unaffected if Scotland's population grows differently from the rest of the UK.

 Commencement dates and transition periods

-24. The Scottish Rate of Income Tax comes into effect from April 2016 and will operate for one transitional year until the full devolution of the Smith Income Tax powers.
-During this transition year there will be no reconciliation of forecasts to outturn (for the tax revenues or the block grant adjustment) as previously agreed under Scotland Act 2012.
+16. The Scottish Rate of Income Tax came into effect from April 2016 and operated for one transitional year before the full devolution of the Smith Income Tax powers.
+During this transition year there was no reconciliation of forecasts to outturn (for the tax revenues or the block grant adjustment) as previously agreed under Scotland Act 2012.

-25. Full devolution of income tax rates and thresholds for non-savings and non-dividend income will therefore commence in April 2017.
+17. Full devolution of income tax rates and thresholds for non-savings and non-dividend income commenced in April 2017.

-27. The Joint Exchequer Committee ( JEC) will agree on a suitable point for the commencement for devolution of the Aggregates Levy once current state aid and other outstanding legal issues have been resolved.
+18. The Joint Exchequer Committee (JEC) will agree on a suitable point for the commencement for devolution of the Aggregates Levy and Air Passenger Duty.

 Administration and implementation costs

-31. Both Governments have agreed that the UK government will provide £200m to the Scottish Government to support the implementation of new powers.
-This will represent a one-off (non-baselined) transfer, supplementing the block grant, to support the functions being transferred.
-The profile of this transfer is to be agreed by the JEC.
+22. In 2016, both Governments agreed that the UK government will provide £200m to the Scottish Government to support the implementation of new powers.
+This represented a one-off (non-baselined) transfer, supplementing the block grant, to support the functions being transferred.
+The profile of this transfer was agreed by the JEC.

-37. Both governments have agreed to share equally all costs wholly and necessarily incurred as a result of the implementation and administration of VAT assignment.
+27. Both Governments have agreed to share equally all costs wholly and necessarily incurred as a result of the implementation and administration of VAT assignment.

-42. To allow the development and testing of the methodology for calculating Scotland's aggregated share of VAT liabilities, there will be a transitional operational period during which VAT assignment will be forecast and calculated each year, but with no impact for the Scottish Government.
-The effectiveness of the methodology will be reviewed in the final year of the transition period.
+33. To allow the development and testing of the methodology for calculating Scotland's aggregated share of VAT liabilities, VAT assignment will continue to be forecast and calculated each year, but with no impact for the Scottish Government.

 No detriment due to policy spillovers effects